 Hold Fast to Instruction (Proverbs 4:1-13)

-As we confess about the 3rd Commandment (“Remember the Sabbath day by keeping it holy”), “We should fear and love God so that we do not despise preaching and His Word but hold it sacred and gladly hear and learn it” (SC, I, The Third Commandment).
-Keep the Word close, for it keeps you close to the Giver of life.
-And in every season—whether strong or stumbling—let your hand cling to wisdom, and your feet stay on the path.
+As we confess about the 3rd Commandment (“Remember the Sabbath day by keeping it holy”), “We should fear and love God so that we do not despise preaching and His Word but hold it sacred and gladly hear and learn it” (SC I, The Third Commandment).
+Thus, in strength or in weakness, in clarity or in confusion, the call remains the same: Hold fast.
+Let Wisdom shape your steps, steady your heart, and keep you on the path that leads not merely forward, but home.

 Categories Commentaries, ProverbsTags , , , , , ,